pokt-network/pocket-core-deployments/docker-compose/stacks/pocket-blockchain/README.md

 7. After your certificate is issued you can uncomment the lines 21-78 on `proxy/conf.d/https.conf.templates`

-8. Just do `docker-compose.yaml` and you will be up & running!
+8. Just do `docker-compose down && docker-compose up -d ` and you will be up & running!

+*Troubleshooting notes*

+- It's very possible that when you stop your pocket container or while doing docker-compose down your container get's stuck stoppping.
+In this case you need to stop the daemon and run the stack again as follows:

+> sudo systemctl restart docker && docker-compoes down && docker-compose up -d